Qydnama/Web-Technologies-2-NodeJS/WeatherWebsite/README.md

 # Weather Website using Node.js

+## Getting Started

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Start the server with `node app.js`.
+4. Access the website at [http://localhost:3000](http://localhost:3000).

 ## Overview

 This project is a Weather output website developed using Node.js.
 The application allows users to check the weather on the given city and many more information.
 The project includes server-side logic for Weather API's, City API's.